Justin Jefferson: 2021

-2022: Offensive Player of the Year
+2022

-Against the Green Bay Packers in Week 1, Jefferson caught nine passes for 184 yards and two touchdowns in the 23–7 win.
+Against the Packers in Week 1, Jefferson caught nine passes for 184 yards and two touchdowns in the 23–7 win.
 During Week 4 against the New Orleans Saints at Tottenham Hotspur Stadium, Jefferson finished with 147 receiving yards and a rushing touchdown as the Vikings won 28–25.
-The following week against Chicago Bears, Jefferson caught a career-high 12 catches resulting in 154 yards receiving in the 29–22 win.
+The following week against Bears, Jefferson caught a career-high 12 catches resulting in 154 yards receiving in the 29–22 win.
 Jefferson's third catch of the game marked 227 career receptions, surpassing Randy Moss for the franchise record of the most receptions in the first three years of a career.

 Against the Buffalo Bills in Week 10, Jefferson caught 10 passes for a career-high 193 yards and a touchdown as the Vikings went on to win 33–30 in overtime.
 One of Jefferson's catches came with two minutes left in the fourth quarter where on 4th down and 18, Jefferson made a one-handed catch for 32 yards, wrestling the ball away from Bills cornerback Cam Lewis on the way to the ground.
-The catch was widely heralded as one of the greatest of all time, and his arm sleeves and gloves from the game were put on display in the Pro Football Hall of Fame.
+The catch was widely heralded as one of the greatest of all time, and the play was named the NFL Play of the Year award at the end of the season.
+His arm sleeves and gloves from the game were also put on display in the Pro Football Hall of Fame.
+He earned NFC Offensive Player of the Week for his game against the Bills.
 In Week 12, against the New England Patriots, he had nine receptions for 139 receiving yards and one receiving touchdown in the 33–26 victory.
 In the game against the Patriots, Jefferson passed Moss for the most receiving yards in a player's first three seasons.
-In Week 14 against the Detroit Lions, Jefferson recorded 11 receptions for 223 yards, setting the Vikings single-game record for receiving yards, in the 34–23 road loss.
+He won NFC Offensive Player of the Month for November.
+In Week 14 against the Lions, Jefferson recorded 11 receptions for 223 yards, setting the Vikings single-game record for receiving yards, in the 34–23 road loss.
 Additionally, in week 15 against the Indianapolis Colts, Jefferson recorded 12 receptions for 123 yards and a touchdown, setting his season total to 1,623 yards, a new career high.
-Against the Green Bay Packers in Week 17, he was held to one catch on five targets for 15 yards, the lowest stats in a game of his career.
+Against the Packers in Week 17, he was held to one catch on five targets for 15 yards, the lowest stats in a game of his career.
 During the same game, Jefferson appeared to inadvertently hit a referee with his helmet out of clear frustration, and received no punishment for the incident.
+He earned first-team All-Pro honors and a third Pro Bowl nomination for his career.

-Jefferson finished the 2022 regular season with a league-leading 128 receptions for 1,809 yards and 9 total touchdowns (8 receiving 1 rushing).
+Jefferson finished the 2022 regular season with a league-leading 128 receptions for 1,809 yards and nine total touchdowns (eight receiving, one rushing).
 He won the Offensive Player of the Year award, as well as being a final candidate for the league MVP award.
+He was ranked second by his fellow players on the NFL Top 100 Players of 2023.